Small blue gray mobile home with a front porch

 • Credit score: You’ll need a minimum score of 620.

-• Down payment: You won’t need any down payment, even when purchasing a manufactured home, with a USDA loan.
+• Down payment: You won’t need any down payment, even when purchasing a manufactured home.

 Chattel Mortgage

-• Credit score: You can qualify for chattel mortgages if your credit score is on the lower side.
-Most lenders offering these loans require a minimum score of 575.
+• Credit score: You can qualify for a chattel mortgage if your credit score is on the lower side.
+Most lenders offering chattel mortgages require a minimum credit score of 575.

 • Down payment: You’ll typically need a down payment equal to at least 5% of your manufactured home’s purchase price.

-How To Buy Land And A Manufactured Home At The Same Time
+How To Buy A Manufactured Home And Land At The Same Time

 If the home doesn’t already come with the land, the most efficient way to buy a manufactured home is to purchase your land at the same time.
-Because you’re buying two things at once, this process can get complicated.
-Here are the steps you can take to make sure this procedure is a smooth one.
+Because you’re making two purchases at once, this process can get complicated.
+Next up are the steps you can take to make sure this procedure is a smooth one.

 1. Choose Your Lot Location

-Choosing the right plot of land for your manufactured home is a key part of the process.
+Picking the right plot of land for your manufactured home is a key part of the process.
 You might want to live in a secluded, wooded area.
-Maybe you want to live alongside a lake.
-Or maybe you prefer a manufactured home in a suburban area filled with shops, restaurants and entertainment.
+Or, maybe you want to live alongside a lake.
+Perhaps you prefer a manufactured home in a suburban area filled with shops, restaurants and entertainment.

 Where you want to live will largely determine how much you pay for your land.
 Land is more expensive in certain states.
 But if you want to live near your adult children or grandchildren, you might be forced to pay a little more, depending on where your family members live.
 You might need to pay more, too, if you want to live in a vacation spot or a state with a warm climate.